alhajee/ckan/doc/user-guide.rst

 Datasets and resources
 ======================

-For CKAN purposes, data is published in units called "datasets".
+For FMLD purposes, data is published in units called "datasets".
 A dataset is a parcel of data - for example, it could be the crime statistics for a region, the spending figures for a government department, or temperature readings from various weather stations.
 When users search for data, the search results they